 - Gym time (including activities such as flag football, volleyball, etc.)

-Children and adolescents engaged in our ICF/IID program are afforded the following interventions as part of their overall, comprehensive programming:
+Children and adolescents engaged in our ICF/IID treatment are provided with the following interventions at our treatment facility as part of their overall, comprehensive autism treatment:

-Medication management: We have board-certified child and adolescent psychiatrists on staff and on call 24/7, as well as psychiatric nurse practitioners and family physicians who are available to meet any needs that our patients may have.
-Children are seen at least once each week for medication management.
+Medication management: We have board-certified child and adolescent psychiatrists on staff and on call 24/7 at our autism treatment center, as well as psychiatric nurse practitioners and family physicians who are available to meet any needs that our patients may have.
+Children and adolescents are seen at least once each week for medication management.

-Education: All patients go to school from 9am-3pm each day.
+Education: All patients enrolled in our autism treatment facility go to school from 9am-3pm each day.
 Classrooms are designed based on evidence-based practices with tasks and education that is more focused on daily living.

-Family education: Keeping in the mind the understanding of how important family involvement is in a child’s healing process, we offer family education services, including medication education and management, also well as behavior management.
+Family education: Keeping in the mind how important family involvement is in a child’s healing process, we offer family education services at our autism treatment facility, including medication education and management, also well as behavior management.
 All family involvement is highly individualized in order to promote the most positive interaction possible for our patients and their families.

-Community activities occur on a regular basis in order to encourage community integration.
+Community activities occur on a regular basis at our autism treatment facility in order to encourage community integration.

-Additional services that are offered on an ongoing basis, as needed, and as determined by a patient’s individualized treatment plan include:
+Additional services at our treatment center that are offered on an ongoing basis, as needed, and as determined by a patient’s individualized autism treatment plan include:

 - Language / speech therapy